 How many times do we make plans that we feel are solid enough to ensure our security only to have our reality shattered when things don't go our way?
 And it is not very often that our plans go...well, according to plan.
 I think the world is made up of a majority of planners, or maybe worriers is the more relevant term.
+Worriers who try to suffice their worries by planning all of the details!
 People come up with five year plans and then plans for those plans and don't forget the plans that are made in case those plans become insufficient.
 There's nothing wrong with planning but when making plans turns into an obsessive need to control, you may need to have your reality shattered.
-This mission to have control can even be revealed through the conversations that you have with God.
+This extent to which you desire to have control can even be revealed through the conversations that you have with God.

 The Glass Menagerie

 In High School, I remember reading certain pieces of literature that really stuck out me.
 One piece was the play The Glass Menagerie.
-It's about this little girl with some sort of ailment who withdraws from the world.
+This story is about this little girl with some sort of ailment who withdraws from the world.
 As a result, she creates her own world through her collection of glass animal figurines.
-I remember my teacher asking what it meant when her frail collection breaks, and he revealed that it represented her reality shattering.
+I remember my teacher asking what it meant when her frail collection eventually breaks, and he revealed that it represented her reality shattering.
 I thought that sounded horrible—to place the entirety of your life in something so simple and to have even that taken away from you.
-But we do this all of the time.
+But in reality, we all do this.

-Through further research, I found that it was more likely that the little girl had isolated herself from the world than the world ostracizing her.
+Through further research, I found that it was more likely that the little girl had isolated herself from the world rather than the world ostracizing her.
 She chose to see the world through her ailment instead of seeing the truth that the world had been open to her the entire time.
-Towards the end of the book, her comments reveal that she is noticing that there is more to life than the collection that she has created.
-She is possibly able to accept that the shattering of her collection is not only a form of loosing the reality she once believed to be true but the taking on of a new reality that was always present but she was unaware of it.
+Towards the end of the book, her comments reveal that she is noticing that there is more to life than the collection that she had once held dear.
+She is possibly able to accept that the shattering of her collection is not only a form of loosing the reality she once believed to be true but the taking on of a new reality that was always present, but invisible until now.

 Our Relationship with God